MellonScholarlyCommunication/spec-eventlog/usecases/automated_link_generation.md

 - An app that knows IIIF could automatically add annotations to an annotation layer database when they are discovered in the Event log.
-- An app that knows HTML can create back links to publised versions , cited references into local pod artefacts
+- An app that knows HTML can create back links to published versions , cited references into local pod artefacts
 - An app that know signatures can add digital signatures to a joint local pod artefact

 ## Possible consequences

 In this way there can be a decoupling of services relevant for maintaining (and proving) event logs (the orchestrator) and making sense of the inboxes, and application that provide Pod services on top of the event logs.

+### Relevant for
+ - Cultural heritage: increasing interconnectedness of the cultural heritage collection data